Penalties for Entities Misusing Aadhaar Identity Information

 What is Aadhaar?

-Only share it when necessary, use a "masked Aadhaar" that hides most of the numbers, lock your biometric information, be careful of scams, and regularly check your usage history on the UIDAI website.
+Only share it when necessary, use a "masked Aadhaar" that reveals only the last four digits, lock your biometric information, exercise caution against scams, and regularly check your usage history on the UIDAI website.

 You May Also Like